-Istanbul has 39 districts and many unique quarters, boroughs, and neighborhoods.
+Istanbul has 39 districts and many unique neighborhoods, quarters, and boroughs.
 Today I explored Eminönü and Beyoğlu.
-Sirkeci is a quarter in Eminönü, a neighborhood in the Fatih District of Sultanahmet on the Bosphorus Strait waterfront.
-Beyoğlu is part of the Taksim Square area which is known for its cafés, nightclubs, and theaters.
+Sirkeci is in Eminönü, a neighborhood in the Fatih District of Sultanahmet on the Bosphorus Strait waterfront.
+It’s a major “transportation nexus for trains, trams buses, and ferries”.
+The Eminönü ferry docks are always busy.
+Beyoğlu is part of the Taksim Square area known for its popular cafés, nightclubs, and theaters.

 I discovered delicious Turkish traditional black tea (Çay) and stopped at cafés along the way to smooze with the locals and drink tea.
 Depending on which area of the city you’re in, you can pay from 1 Turkish Lira (about fifty cents) up to 5 Lira for the same cup of tea served piping hot in pretty tulip-shaped glasses called “ince belli”. Çay has an interesting, strong full-bodied flavor and isn’t sweet like Moroccan mint tea.